VKrishna04/VKrishna04.github.io/docs/Environment Variables.md

 1. **Check the prefix:** Must be `VITE_RESUME_LINK` (not `RESUME_LINK`)
 2. **Rebuild the project:** Changes require a rebuild to take effect
-3. **Check platform settings:** Verify the variable is set in your deployment platform
+3. **Check platform settings:** Verify the variable is set in your Deployment platform
 4. **Case sensitivity:** Variable names are case-sensitive

 ### URL Not Opening